 My kids love using their kitchen and regularly “cook” for me.
 We even have dinner parties 😉 This play food is the most realistic and nicest wooden set I have found that is affordable.
 If your kids are getting a toy kitchen for Christmas, this is a fantastic gift for relatives to give!
 Follow me on Instagram to see more of the real life dinner parties for imaginary friends!

 This beehive is a great fine-motor toy for older toddlers.
-My son loves playing with it without the tweezers and just putting the bees in and out of the hexagons, while my 3.5 year old uses the tweezers well.
+My son loves playing with it without the tweezers at age two and just putting the bees in and out of the hexagons, while my 4.5 year old uses the tweezers well.
 A fantastic birthday or Christmas gift for any three year old and up!
 And plus, look how pretty it is!